 Limited/No ability to redraw on additional payments made

 No offset account

 If you're on a variable loan, you might consider checking to see that you have the most competitive rate.
 Once you secure that, you could consider paying more than the minimum or paying fortnightly instead of monthly.

 Key features of a variable interest rate, aside from the interest rate itself, may include:

 And there's another scenario that you might also consider.

-If you move to a variable interest rate of around 2.5%, you might consider scheduling automatic debits at a forecast rate of 4%.
+If you move to a variable interest rate you might consider scheduling your repayments at I higher amount now.
+This will help you manage further interest rate raises.
 Over 12 months with these higher payments, you would build a financial buffer for when variable rates do move.
 This is just one of several strategies we could talk you through.